Japan at the 2014 Winter Olympics

 Japan competed at the 2014 Winter Olympics in Sochi, Russia from 7 to 23 February 2014.
 Japan's team consisted of 136 athletes in all 15 sports.
+The use of Russian alphabet placed it last before the host nation in the Parade of Nations.

 The 2014 Games marked the first time a Japanese Olympic team competed in Russia, as Japan and 64 western countries did not take part at the American-led boycott in the 1980 Summer Olympics held in Moscow due to the Soviet–Afghan War.

 Japan's Prime Minister Shinzo Abe attended the opening ceremony, wanting to show the Russians how important the relationship between the two countries is.

 Medalists

 Alpine skiing

 According to the quota allocation released on January 27, 2014, Japan has achieved two quota spots in alpine skiing.
 No one of the several female skiers regularly competing in the World Cup managed to achieve qualification.

 Biathlon

 Based on their performance at the 2012 and 2013 Biathlon World Championships Japan qualified 1 man and 4 women.